27rajyash/cn_ddos_protection_python/DDoS_Docs/Project Till Now.md

 This is just for me, read it, don't edit it (-\_-)!
 ### Goal List
 - [ ] To create a DDoS Defense Mechanism
+	- [ ] To create a simple web server as our test subject.
+		- [x] To Learn about Flask framework in python to implement a simple web server.
 	- [ ] To create a DDoS attacker
-		- [ ] To create a simple Layer 7 HTTP flood attacker
-			- [x] To Learn about Flask framework in python to implement a simple web server.
 		- [x] Setup separate virtual environments for the webserver and attacker.
+		- [x] To create a simple Layer 7 HTTP flood attacker using python.
 			- [x] To Learn about Request HTTP library in python to send and request HTTP packets in the newer .json format for our attacker script.
+	- [ ] To improve the web server to add features.
 		- [x] Create a resource monitor script to constantly monitor the performance of the server including CPU usage, memory and network bandwidth.
 		- [x] To learn about gunicorn and its configuration to run a production web page using python frameworks.
+		- [x] To learn how to implement mysql databases in Flask framework in python.
+		- [ ] Learn how to implement decorators and wrappers in python
+	- [ ] Figure out a way to implement a DDoS attack using as few devices as possible.
 		- [ ] To learn about Docker containers to safely run attacking scripts on my laptop.
-			- [ ] To learn how to implement mysql databases in Flask framework in python.
+	- [ ] Add DDoS Detection, Prevention and Mitigation mechanisms.
+		- [ ] Implement a log to track what requests come on the server and deploy a rate limiting method.
+		- [ ]  Improve the rate limiter by running the webserver workers in asynchronous mode and sharing the same memory database.
+- [ ] Make the project in accordance with good coding practices.
 	- [ ] To create a shell script to automate the installation of mysql so anybody trying to fork this project has a better time.
-			- [ ] Implement a log to track what requests come on the server and deploy a rate limiting method.
-			- [ ] Learn how to implement decorators and wrappers in python
 	- [ ] To learn how to write shell/batch scripts which will automate setting up our project.
 	- [ ] To learn how to write tests and documentation.

 #### Important Notes to Rajjo:
 This is the section where I will write down all the (extremely, project-breaking/making) important one line information that has developed through my project building process.